Prepare S3 file system for Edge

 • EC2 is used to connect to an AWS EC2 instance that is configured with role-based authentication.

-Each authentication type has different requirements:
+Each authentication type has different requirements and steps.

 • AWS managed policy: AWSGlueServiceRole.